Aditya190803/Chatbot/README.md

 - Generate alternate replies for any turn using different models or temperatures
 - Navigate branches inline with `<current/total>` indicators and quick prev/next controls
 - Preserve full history for each variant without losing the original response
+- Rewrites stay in-place with a shared branch switcher right above each answer
+- Use keyboard arrow keys in chat actions or the composer to flip between branches

+**Voice Input**
+- Capture prompts hands-free with built-in speech-to-text in the chat composer
+- Live transcript preview before committing dictated text
+- Graceful fallback messaging when the Web Speech API is unavailable

 **Privacy-Focused**